seerhein-lab/micgwaf/micgwaf-core/src/docs/background.md

    an id attribute in the special micgwaf namespace.
    So the markup still stays as much HTML as possible (it is even valid HTML which can be displayed by a web browser).

+5) Using a component-oriented PRG approach which handles the back button, page states needs to be saved somewhere to be able to re-render a former state of a page.
+   Typical places to store component state are the HTML session or in the client.
+   In micgwaf, per default the HTML session is used, and the component tree is saved to be able to re-render the page.
+In contrast to other frameworks, however, the generated classes know all state which was defined in the HTML source page from which the page components were generated, so the real saved state is just the difference needed to create the difference between source HTML and actual generated HTML, which is few information (unlike e.G. JSF which stores the whole component state ih the session or in the client).

 TODO further objectives